UniversalAptronym/Locus-Server/README.md

 - **Databag admin password** (this is your administrator password for the secure communication app)

 ### __Recorded information__
-You will also learn the following information during this installation.
+You will also need to record the following information during this installation.

 #### __Offline Recorded Information__
 You should record this information somewhere offline, where you won't lose it.